 - Alone in patients with follicular lymphoma or low-grade lymphoma that has relapsed or is refractory (doesn’t respond to treatment).

 - With first-line chemotherapy in patients whose NHL has not been treated.

-- It is used alone as maintenance therapy in patients who are having a complete or partial response to rituximab and chemotherapy.
+- Alone as maintenance therapy in patients who are having a complete or partial response to rituximab and chemotherapy.

 - Alone in patients with low-grade NHL that has not progressed after first-line therapy with cyclophosphamide, vincristine sulfate, and prednisone (CVP).

 - With anthracycline combination chemotherapy in patients with diffuse large B-cell NHL that has not been treated.